-Age-related macular degeneration (AMD) is the most common cause of sight loss in the developed world.
-In the UK more than 600,000 people are affected by AMD.
+Age-related macular degeneration (AMD) is the biggest cause of sight loss in the UK, affecting more than 600,000 people.

-Juvenile macular dystrophies covers a large number of rare, inherited conditions.
-They can appear in childhood, but some are not diagnosed until later in life.
+A large number of rare, inherited conditions.
+They can appear in childhood, although some are not diagnosed until later in life.

-This section provides brief information about a range of other macular conditions.
+This section provides information about a range of other macular conditions.

 The macula is a significant part of the retina at the back of the eye, responsible for all of our central vision, most of our colour vision and the fine detail of what we see.